 Many of us take steps to improve and maintain our immune systems.
 I have been working on my immune system since just before I was diagnosed actually, and when reading lists of things that people can do and take to help prevent a COVID-19 infection, I found that many of them were things I was already doing or taking.
 Supplements like vitamin C, vitamin D, vitamin A, N-Acetyl Cysteine, a probiotic, and mushrooms like reishi and shitake can provide antioxidant and immune support.
 Do a bit of reading for yourself and consider taking a few or all of these supplements to bolster your immune function, particularly if you are an essential worker and are having to go out into the world and interact with people.
 If they are available at a naturopath clinic or holistic/integrative medical clinic near you, consider getting a high-dose vitamin C IV or ozone therapy (inhaled or via IV), as both are proving to be helpful antivirals and supportive to lung repair and immune function .

-We are used to exercising indoors.
+We are used to exercising indoors and at home.
 In the aftermath of treatment comes the need for forms of low-impact exercise, which often means indoor exercise.
-Many cancer patients take up exercise like yoga, walking, rebounding (mini trampoline), and light weightlifting just to name a few, many of which can be done indoors.
+Many cancer patients take up exercise like yoga, walking, rebounding (mini trampoline), and light weightlifting just to name a few, many of which can be done indoors and at home.
 It is so easy right now not to be active, and the same is true post-treatment.
 When you are in active treatment, you have little energy for exercising and the habit of not exercising forms.
 Staying active however is an extremely important part of any post-treatment protocol to reduce recurrence risk, so we have to find doable ways of staying active.
 Don’t let yourself get into the habit of being inactive; it will only make it harder on you mentally and emotionally.
 Take some of this time to try a new form of indoor exercise!

 I will leave it there for today since this is rapidly growing in length, but next week I will get into some of the less obvious, less physical areas of this situation that we can support with lessons learned and tools gained from being a member of the cancer club.